Generic selectors

 Teslim Balogun Stadium. -photo credit to Hotels.ng on X @hotelsng on X

 Teslim Balogun Stadium is a versatile sports facility in Nigeria and one of the largest venues in the country.
 It is located in Surulere, a local government area in mainland Nigeria.
-The venue was opened in 2007 and boasts a capacity of 24,352.
+The venue, which opened in 2007, boasts a capacity of 24,352.

 Balogun Stadium hosts matches for Nigeria's national rugby team.
 However, it sometimes hosts international football tournaments, as had been the case previously.
 A good example is the FIFA U-17 World Cup in 2009.
 In December 2012, the venue was the main ground for the national sports festival.